 Of course, if the gambit is used to dismiss the authority and attempts to use additional evidence either to support their arguments or debunk the other side, it’s not an ad hominem argument.
 It is poisoning the well, of course.

-Criticizing or critiquing someone’s qualifications to make an argument is not an ad hominem.
-If someone is a false authority, or lacks any credentials, then it is useful to point out the lack of qualifications as part of the discussion, as long as it is in context of debunking the claims of the false authority.
+Criticizing or critiquing someone’s qualifications to make an argument is not an ad hominem argument.
+If someone is a false authority or lacks any credentials, then it is useful to point out the lack of qualifications as part of the discussion, as long as it is in the context of debunking the claims of the false authority.

 In general, an ad hominem argument occurs when one attacks the person making an argument rather than the argument itself.
 And criticism is not an ad hominem argument if a person’s credentials are actually the topic of the argument.